 Graham-Mebane Lake General Information

 • The restrooms are open for use.
-Doors are locked, ask lake staff for a key.
-Restrooms will be cleaned every 2 hours during these times as a COVID-19 precaution.
+Restrooms will be disinfected twice a day during these times as a COVID-19 precaution.
 Use at your own risk.

 For safety, Graham-Mebane Lake restricts admittance during periods of lightning, heavy rain, and fog until safe boating/fishing is assured.
 The lake does not put boats on the water or anglers on the bank until 30 minutes after the last lightning strike within 10 miles.
 Boaters already on the water and anglers already fishing in the bank area must use their own judgement as when to seek safety during lightning conditions.